RCODI/rcodi-blog/content/post/3380-research-paper-accepted-at-amcis-2017/index.md

     - "0"

 ---
 Marlen Promann, a Ph.D. candidate at RCODI and our director Dr. Brunswicker will be presenting their latest work on the eco-feedback design in the home energy monitoring context at the Americas Conference on Information Systems (AMCIS) in Boston, MA this August.
-They will be talking about the affordances current eco-feedback systems grant their users in the residential energy conservation context.
+They will be talking about the liberties current eco-feedback systems grant their users in the residential energy conservation context.
 AMCIS is a premiere venue for the exchange of ideas on information system and technology research. https://amcis2017.aisnet.org/